FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/EDITORIAL_GUIDELINES.md

 </table>

 **Editorial Notes**
-* **Linking Only the First Time**: To prevent excessive linking within sections, Column Name, Column ID, Attributes Names, Attributes IDs, and Glossary will only be linked to their corresponding description section or description the first time they appear in a new section.
+* **Linking Only the First Time**: To prevent excessive linking within sections, Column Name, Column ID, Attributes Names, Attributes IDs, and Glossary will only be linked to their corresponding section or glossary the first time they appear in a section.

 * **Normative Requirements as a Bullet List**: Normative statements (those using Normative Keywords) should be written as bullet points instead of lengthy sentences.